 ProASIC3E devices support cold-sparing for all I/O configurations.
-Standards such as PCI which require I/O clamp diodes can also achieve cold-sparing compliance, since clamp diodes get disconnected internally when the supplies are at 0 V.
+Configurations such as PCI standard requiring clamp diodes on the I/Os can also achieve coldsparing compliance as the clamp diodes get disconnected internally when the supplies are at 0 V.

+In designs where ProASIC3E are expected to be cold sparing compliant after supplies are turned off, a discharge resistor, switched resistor, or discharge path needs to be provided from each power supply to ground.
 If the resistor is chosen, the resistor value must be calculated based on decoupling capacitance on a given power supply on the board (this decoupling capacitor is in parallel with this resistor).
-The RC time constant should ensure full discharge of supplies before coldsparing functionality is required.
-The resistor is necessary to ensure that the power pins are discharged to ground every time there is an interruption of power to the device.
+The RC constant should ensure full discharge of supplies before cold-sparing functionality is required.
+The resistor is necessary to ensure that the power pins get discharged to ground every time there is an interruption of power supply on the device.